Samaritan's dilemma: Background

-Samaritan's dilemma in disaster preparedness
+Samaritan's dilemma in disaster readiness

 A study published in 2016 looked at 5089 major natural disasters in 81 developing countries over a 33-year period.
 Results showed that the countries that received natural disaster relief had less incentives to provide their own natural disaster protections.
 This effect is exacerbated the poorer and less-developed the country is that receives the aid.

 Avoiding the Samaritan's dilemma

 Much foreign aid comes in the form of monetary compensation for damages or direct relief such as food or water.
 This type of direct aid does not provide any incentive for the recipient to become independent.
 By introducing incentives that developing countries can meet by building up natural disaster protection the effects of the Samaritan's dilemma can be effectively mitigated.